-A previous work on the CLP model of medium-grade sepsis revealed that genetic deficiency of NLRP3 was capable of preventing the secretion of the inflammasome-dependent cytokine IL-1β and also of the non-NLRP3 related cytokine IL-6 [10].
-Here we found IL-1β, IL-6 and TNF-α production was drastically decreased in Nlrp3-/- mice after high-grade CASP surgery, but not after high-grade CLP.
+A previous work on the CLP model of medium-grade sepsis revealed that genetic deficiency of NLRP3 was capable of preventing the secretion of the inflammasome-dependent cytokine IL-1 β and also of the non-NLRP3 related cytokine IL-6 (10).
+Here we found IL-1 β , IL-6, and TNF- α production was drastically decreased in Nlrp3^{-/-} mice after high-grade CASP surgery, but not after high-grade CLP.
 The reasons for the discrepancy between medium- and high-grade CLP and also between high-grade CLP and CASP concerning NLRP3-dependent pro-inflammatory cytokine secretion remain unknown, as well as its relevance to the outcome of polymicrobial sepsis.

 Toll-like receptor 4 (TLR4) activates the innate immune system in response to microbial products.
 The result is an inflammatory reaction that has both the benefit of clearing a potential infection, but can also result in collateral damage to host tissues.
-In endotoxemia, the TLR4 ligand lipopolysaccharide (LPS) kills the host by inducing a severe cytokine storm [25], but in CLP, the genetic ablation of TLR4 worsens cardiac function [6], an effect that could stem from the capacity of TLR4 stimulation to increase the levels of IL-6 (29).
+In endotoxemia, the TLR4 ligand lipopolysaccharide kills the host by inducing a severe cytokine storm (26), but in CLP, the genetic ablation of TLR4 worsens cardiac function (6), an effect that could stem from the capacity of TLR4 stimulation to increase the levels of IL-6 (27).
 Here we have shown that deficiency of TLR4 does not interfere with cardiac dysfunction in the CASP model of sepsis.
 Also, conditions that drastically reduce the levels of IL-6 do not interfere with cardiac dysfunction after CASP, further indicating that in high-grade sepsis there is no involvement of IL-6 production in cardiac dysfunction.

-We have recently demonstrated that IL-1 β is an arrhythmogenic agent per se, causing prolongation of the action potential duration, while it also promotes CaMKII oxidation and increases calcium sparks in cardiomyocytes [26].
-We have also shown that heart contractile dysfunction in CASP is mediated by CAMKII oxidation and calcium diastolic leakage [19].
-Therefore, we raised the hypothesis that IL-1β could be responsible for the prolonged QJ, the CaMKII oxidation, the calcium diastolic leakage and the consequent contractile dysfunction after CASP.
-Nevertheless, genetic deficiency of either NLRP3 or caspase-1 did not interfere with cardiac dysfunction after sepsis. even though they abrogated the secretion of IL-1\beta.
-The redundancy in the effects of proinflammatory cytokines upon cardiomyocytes does not easily fit to explain these results, since IL-1β, IL-6 and TNF-α were all greatly reduced in Nlrp3^{-/-} mice.
-However, we can not rule out the cardiac effects of non-studied cytokines which are known to interfere with heart physiology and are present in high levels after CASP, such as MIP-1α, IFN-γ, and IL-12 [27-29].
+We have recently demonstrated that IL-1B is an arrhythmogenic agent per se, causing prolongation of the APD, while it also promotes CaMKII oxidation and increases calcium sparks in cardiomyocytes (20).
+We have also shown that heart contractile dysfunction in CASP is mediated by CAMKII oxidation and calcium diastolic leakage (19).
+Therefore, we raised the hypothesis that IL-1 β could be responsible for the prolonged QJ, the CaMKII oxidation, the calcium diastolic leakage and the consequent contractile dysfunction after CASP.
+Nevertheless, genetic deficiency of either NLRP3 or caspase-1 did not interfere with cardiac dysfunction after sepsis, even though they abrogated the secretion of IL-1 β .
+The redundancy in the effects of pro-inflammatory cytokines upon cardiomyocytes does not easily fit to explain these results, since IL-1 β , IL-6, and TNF- α were all greatly reduced in $Nlrp3^{-/-}$ mice.
+However, we can not rule out the cardiac effects of non-studied cytokines which are known to interfere with heart physiology and are present in high levels after CASP, such as macrophage inflammatory protein 1 alpha, interferon gamma, and IL-12 (26, 28, 29).
 Another possibility is that pathogen associated molecular patterns other than TLR4 ligands or NLRP3 activators are directly sensed by cardiomyocytes, triggering alterations in heart physiology.
 Still, it is possible that mitochondrial ROS produced in response to a secondary metabolic dysfunction in sepsis play a role in cardiac dysfunction.